-It is part of the Allie Beckstrom, series and is a This urban fantasy that was published by ROC on May 5, 2009 and has 368 pages.
+It is part of the Allie Beckstrom, series and is a urban fantasy that was published by ROC on May 5, 2009 and has 368 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell
+Other books by this author which I have reviewed include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell